Siwoo4985/Siwoo4985/README.md

 - 🎯 I believe in **connecting ideas, people, and passion** to make cool things happen.
 - 💬 Ask me anything about **life as a Korean student** or **what I'm building now!**
 - 📫 You can reach me at: **Siwoose@gmail.com**

 ---

+### 💬 Steve Jobs Quotes

+> “Stay hungry, stay foolish.”
+> — *Steve Jobs*

+> “Innovation distinguishes between a leader and a follower.”
+> — *Steve Jobs*

+> “Design is not just what it looks like and feels like.
+Design is how it works.”
+> — *Steve Jobs*

+> “The people who are crazy enough to think they can change the world are the ones who do.”
+> — *Steve Jobs*

+> “Sometimes life hits you in the head with a brick.
+Don’t lose faith.”
+> — *Steve Jobs*

+---